MarlonMontenegro/RecursionRuby/README.md

 # Understanding Recursive Fibonacci
 If you find it challenging to understand the recursive solution, there are additional resources provided to help you grasp the concept.
 Consider watching the Khan Academy's "Stepping Through Recursive Fibonacci Function" video or reading the "Recursive Fibonacci Explained" article.

-Merge Sort
+# Merge Sort
-Merge Sort is a sorting algorithm that uses a "divide and conquer" approach to efficiently sort an array.
-The problem involves implementing the Merge Sort algorithm using recursion.
+Merge Sort is a powerful sorting algorithm that uses a "divide and conquer" approach to efficiently sort an array.
+This algorithm has a time complexity of O(n log n), making it particularly suitable for large datasets.
+Merge Sort works by dividing the array into smaller subarrays, sorting them, and then merging them back together.